 SALT is also available to shoot promotional videos for publicity of upcoming events, fundraising campaigns, grant applications, or for archival purposes.

-Tina Tallon is a photographer, videographer, composer, computer musician and soprano living in San Diego and working around the globe.
-As a documentarian and video artist, Dr. Tallon has had the honor of working with many ensembles and organizations as a documentarian, including the San Diego Symphony, Monday Evening Concerts, La Jolla Symphony & Chorus, the Young Musicians Foundation, UC San Diego Music Department, San Diego State University Music Department, International Contemporary Ensemble, Ojai Music Festival, New Music Gathering, soundSCAPE Festival, Cortona Sessions for New Music, and many others.
-She is currently videographer-in-residence with Monday Evening Concerts, documentarian-in-residence with the Piedmont Chamber Music Festival and Cortona Sessions for New Music, and video artist-in-residence with the La Jolla Symphony & Chorus.
-Her photography and videos have been published in major newspapers such as the Los Angeles Times, the New York Times the Wall Street Journal, the Boston Globe, and the San Diego Union-Tribune, as well as many local journals and online publications.
-Ms. Tallon is passionate about creating new works and supporting emerging artists, and takes pride in combining technical mastery with a vast array of artistic experiences to create informed, nuanced, and sophisticated documentation.
+Tina Tallon is an award-winning composer, computer musician, multimedia artist, soprano, and educator living in Gainesville, Florida and working around the globe.
+As a documentarian and video artist, Dr. Tallon has had the honor of working with many ensembles and organizations, including the San Diego Symphony, International Contemporary Ensemble, Ojai Music Festival, New Music Gathering, soundSCAPE Festival, Castle of our Skins, and Guerilla Opera, among many others.
+She recently served as videographer-in-residence with Monday Evening Concerts, video artist-in-residence with the La Jolla Symphony & Chorus, and documentarian-in-residence with the Piedmont Chamber Music Festival and Cortona Sessions for New Music.
+Her photography, videos, and writings have been published by major outlets such as the Los Angeles Times, the New York Times, the Wall Street Journal, the Boston Globe, the New Yorker, and the San Diego Union-Tribune, as well as many local journals and online publications.
+Dr. Tallon is passionate about creating new works and supporting emerging artists, and takes pride in combining technical skill with a vast array of artistic experiences to create informed, nuanced, and sophisticated documentation.
 She currently serves as Assistant Professor of AI and the Arts at the University of Florida.